 - 20 g desiccated coconut

 Preheat the oven to 425 F/ 220 C/ gas mark 7.
 Place the beets on a baking tray and bake for 45 minutes.
-Remove from the oven, leave to cool and discard the skin (it should peel off easily).
+Remove from the oven, leave to cool, then peel.
 Chop the beets roughly, combine with the desiccated coconut and puree until smooth.
 Set aside. (you can bake the beetroot ahead and, once cooled, refrigerate it until you are ready to use it)

 Preheat the oven to 350 F/ 180 C/ gas mark 4.
 Lightly grease a 22 cm square baking tin, line with baking paper (see the photo) and set aside.